-The fact that the discord in Figure 1 coincides with the location annotated by a cardiologist as containing an anomalous heartbeat hints at one possible use of discords.
-As we shall show, time series discords are superlative anomaly detectors, able to detect anomalies in domains as diverse as Space Shuttle telemetry, industry, and medicine.
-One reason why discords are particularly suited for the increasingly important problem of anomaly detection is that they only require a single intuitive Ada Fu adafu@cse.cuhk.edu.hk parameter, the length of the subsequences to consider.
-In contrast, many other anomaly detection algorithms require 3 to 7 unintuitive parameters [6].
+anomalous heartbeat hints at one possible use of discords.

+As we shall show, time series discords are superlative anomaly detectors, able to detect subtle anomalies in diverse medical domains.

+One reason why discords are particularly suited for the increasingly important problem of anomaly detection is that they only require a single intuitive parameter, the length of the subsequences to consider.
+In contrast, many other anomaly detection algorithms require 3 to 7 unintuitive parameters [8].
 With so many parameters to set, we need access to huge amounts of training data, even then, avoiding overfitting remains a challenge.